-Students in Year 2 who are also taking the RE Certificate will do an extra three weeks in a Catholic Maintained school beginning on Monday 27 th May.
+Students in Year 2 who are also taking the RE Certificate will do an extra three weeks in a Catholic Maintained school beginning on Monday 26th May.
 During that time, you will have an assessment visit by one of your tutors.
-This assessment will go towards your final grade for the RE Certificate this year. • You should plan lessons for any/all RE lessons taught in your Maintained school and upload these to a separate folder in your online file. • You should also have a folder for evidence of engagement with the Catholic ethos of the school.
+This assessment will go towards your final grade for the RE Certificate this year. • You should plan lessons for any/all RE lessons taught in your Maintained school and upload these to a separate folder in your online file.
+You should also have a folder for evidence of engagement with the Catholic ethos of the school.
 What can be used as evidence will be explained in RE Cert' classes.
-These folders will be assessed during your separate RE visit which will take place during your summer placement (May 27 th - June 14 th ).
-THIRD Se emester 2: • Assessment 6-point scale + 1 Piece of coursework focused on Safeguarding W payo or Air fo week observation beginning 16 th January 2023. lock Teaching: 7 weeks each 11-13 hours per week (main/subsidiary) /hen not teaching act as classroom assistant and articipant observer in areas that you want to build up our knowledge and experience e.g. Post-16 in a school, r Enrichment in FE. im to participate in activity beyond lesson teaching e.g. orm class, school assembly. ake an interest and assist, where possible, in extra- Plan and deliver 11-13 hours of lessons/activities each week Create learning materials and resources to support each lesson Act as classroom assistant and participant observer in areas that you want to build up your knowledge and experience Aim if possible to participate in activity beyond lesson teaching e.g. form class, school assembly Use a range of assessment techniques and provide examples of assessment evidence and an indication of how this evidence is used to inform future planning Complete daily evaluations providing a critical refection on individual teaching and pupils' learning Demonstrate competence in pedagogy: presenting, questioning, instructing, explaining, communicating Use a range of teaching strategies, whole class, groups and individual and be able to justify the choice
+These folders will be assessed during your separate RE visit which will take place during your summer placement (May 26th - June 13th).
+Semester 2: THIRD 1 week observation beginning 13th January 2025.
+Plan and deliver 11-13 hours of lessons/activities each week Assessment 7-point Create learning materials and resources to support each lesson scale + 1 Piece of Block Teaching: 7 weeks • Act as classroom assistant and participant observer in areas that coursework focused you want to build up your knowledge and experience on Safeguarding Teach 11-13 hours per week (main/subsidiary) • Aim if possible to participate in activity beyond lesson teaching e.g. form class, school assembly When not teaching you are encouraged to act as • Use a range of assessment techniques and provide examples of classroom assistant and participant observer in areas that assessment evidence and an indication of how this evidence is you want to build up your knowledge and experience e.g. used to inform future planning Post-16 in a school, or Enrichment in FE. • Complete daily evaluations providing a critical refection on individual teaching and pupils' learning Aim to participate in activity beyond lesson teaching e.g. Demonstrate competence in pedagogy: presenting, questioning, form class, school assembly. instructing, explaining, communicating • Use a range of teaching strategies, whole class, groups and Take an interest and assist, where possible, in extraindividual and be able to justify the choice curricular activities Differentiate by different modes and provide evidence in your daily planning.